 - Ask your friends.
 Nothing beats word of mouth when it comes to finding true talent, especially in the world of weddings.

 - Check out department stores.
-Talk to beauty consultants at cosmetics counters; let the ones you feel comfortable with give you a makeover (double check there's no charge—sometimes they require that you buy products).
-Explain that you're shopping for your wedding-day face, and if you're happy with the results, ask if they provide on-location service or if they'll schedule time for you to come to the store the day of your wedding.
+Talk to beauty consultants at cosmetics counters.
+Let the ones you feel comfortable with give you a makeover (double-check there's no charge—sometimes they require that you buy products).
+Explain you're shopping for your wedding day makeup, and if you're happy with the results, ask if they provide on-location service or if they'll schedule time for you to come to the store the day of your wedding.

 - Ask your photographer.
 Most photographers have worked with makeup artists and can recommend some good ones.

-- Use The Knot's vendor search.
-Search by city and state to find the best makeup artists in your region.
+- Use The Knot vendor search.
+You can look by city and state to find the best makeup artists in your region.
 Read reviews from real brides, take a look at artists' portfolios and save their pictures to your favorites.
-You can even contact the vendor directly through our site to get an estimate or check if their available on your wedding day.
+You can even contact the vendor directly through our site to get an estimate or check if they're available on your wedding day.

 - Collect pictures from magazines and Pinterest to show the makeup artist so he or she can get an idea of the look you're going for.
 Keep in mind that your wedding is not the time to start experimenting—stick to an enhanced version of your everyday self.